Diamond Certified Experts: How to Restore Power to Your Home

 Most people assume electrical work is best left to a professional, and for the most part, they’re right.
 However, in the instance of a power outage, there are a couple of things that even a novice can do to restore it.
-We’ve asked four Diamond Certified Expert Contributors to explain simple steps homeowners can take to restore power to their homes and avoid unnecessary service calls.
+We’ve asked four current and former Diamond Certified Expert Contributors to explain simple steps homeowners can take to restore power to their homes and avoid unnecessary service calls.

 How to reset a GFI